Medium exists to share ideas and perspectives from the world’s most insightful writers, thinkers, and storytellers.

 We do not allow posts or accounts that engage in on-platform, off-platform, or cross-platform campaigns of targeting, harassment, hate speech, violence, or disinformation.
 We may consider off-platform actions in assessing a Medium account, and restrict access or availability to that account.

 We do not allow spam on Medium.
-All spam will be immediately removed from Medium.
+All spam will be immediately removed from Medium, without notification.
 While it is hard to define this content with precision or completeness, here are some representative behaviors we look for that are characteristic of spam:

 - Posting content primarily to drive traffic to, or increase the search rankings of, an external site, product, or service